-The next time we find ourselves wondering what to say to Jehovah’s Witnesses, this study provides well thought out answers to give them, from their own publications:
+The next time we find ourselves wondering what to say to Jehovah’s Witnesses, this study provides well-documented and rather embarrassing history to walk them through, from their own publications:

 The Barbour / Russell connection:

 The Watch Tower Society of Jehovah’s Witnesses is an Adventist movement which was born on the heels of the Great Disappointment of 1843/44 followed by the lesser disappointment of 1873/74.
-Many of the Adventists in those days believed that immediately after Christ caught up the faithful, the world would be destroyed by fire.
-Nelson H. Barbour who had been among the 1843/44 movement led by William Miller eventually bought into the prevailing idea that 1843 was the beginning of a 30 year tarrying time, which would culminate with Christ’s Second Coming in 1873.
+Many of the Adventists in those days believed that immediately after Jesus Christ catches up the faithful, the world would be destroyed by fire.
+Nelson H. Barbour who had been among the 1843/44 movement led by William Miller eventually bought into the prevailing idea that 1843 was the beginning of a 30-year tarrying time, which would culminate with Christ’s Second Coming in 1873.
 Feeling obligated to warn the world of their danger, in 1871 Barbour began publishing a magazine entitled:

 “EVIDENCES FOR THE COMING OF THE LORD IN 1873: OR THE MIDNIGHT CRY.”